 Housing costs in Alhambra are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Alhambra is a decidedly white-collar city, with fully 85.36% of the workforce employed in white-collar jobs, well above the national average.
+Alhambra is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Alhambra is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Alhambra who work in office and administrative support (17.97%), sales jobs (10.89%), and management occupations (8.86%).
+There are especially a lot of people living in Alhambra who work in office and administrative support (15.25%), management occupations (9.89%), and sales jobs (9.63%).

 Also of interest is that Alhambra has more people living here who work in computers and math than 95% of the places in the US.

 Alhambra is an extremely ethnically-diverse city.
 The people who call Alhambra home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alhambra residents report their race to be Asian, followed by White.
 Alhambra also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.31% of the city’s residents.
-Important ancestries of people in Alhambra include Irish, Italian, English, and French .
+People of Hispanic or Latino origin account for 35.93% of the city’s residents.
+Important ancestries of people in Alhambra include German, Irish, Italian, English, and European.

 The most common language spoken in Alhambra is Chinese.
-Other important languages spoken here include Spanish and English.
+Other important languages spoken here include English and Spanish.